Codepoints/blog.codepoints.net/posts/what-is-tofu.md

 readable again by finding and installing a suitable font.

-If the content is mangled due to wrongly specified encodings, though, it might be irrevertably damaged.
+If the content is mangled due to wrongly specified encodings, though, it might be irreversibly damaged.
 This phenomenon is called [Mojibake][8].
 It appears, when the changing and/or interpretation of font encoding went wrong.
 You might have encountered a strange “Ã¤” instead of an “ä”.
 Fixing this problem [is often extremely tedious][9].